-In advance of defense of the dissertation proposal, students must convene a committee composed of a minimum of three faculty members who will have the responsibility of examining the quality of the proposal and subsequent completed dissertation.
-The Committee membership includes the dissertation chairperson and two or three additional members.
-The research mentor assigned to the student upon admission to the PsyD program will serve as chair of the dissertation committee.
+Following the 2nd Year PsyD Student Research Symposium in Spring-Year 2, each 2nd Year student will consult with their dissertation chairperson to identify potential dissertation committee members and reach out to these individuals to invite them to join the committee.
 The chair and at least one other committee member must be members of the West Chester University Department of Psychology faculty.
-Permanent parttime faculty members may serve as the chair or as a committee member.
 Temporary faculty members may be approved for committee membership but may not serve as chair.
 At least one member of the committee must be a licensed mental health provider possessing a doctorate, preferably a Licensed Psychologist.
-A qualified individual, approved by the dissertation chair, from a different department or from outside the University may serve on the committee as a third or fourth member.
-Each dissertation committee must be approved in advance of defense of the dissertation proposal by submitting a completed Dissertation Committee Approval Form to the Director of Clinical Training by the end of the Drop/Add period in Fall of Year 3.
+A qualified individual, approved by the chair, from a different department or from outside the University may serve on the committee as a third or fourth member.
+Each dissertation committee must be approved in advance of defense of the dissertation proposal.
+The Request for Approval of the DCT by the end of the Drop/Add period in Fall-Year 3.
+The Psychology Graduate Programs Administrative Assistant will provide the student with a copy of the fully executed Dissertation Examining Committee form.